 There are a range of different ways investors can potentially earn a return on their investments.
 Here’s a quick breakdown of the options:

-- IPO: An initial public offering, or float, is one of the more common and better known exit opportunities.
-Generally once a company reaches a certain size, they may wish to raise a larger amount of capital, and provide their shareholders with a way to exit their investment.
-In Australia this usually takes place through the ASX.
-The company offers a new set of shares to investors, and in doing so also becomes a public listed company on the stock exchange.
-This means that existing shareholders and interested parties can buy and sell their shares relatively easily, for a market determined share price.
+- IPO: An initial public offering, or float, is one of the more common and better-known exit opportunities.
+Generally, once a company reaches a certain size, they may wish to raise a larger amount of capital, and provide their shareholders with a way to exit their investment.
+In Australia, this usually takes place through the ASX.
+The company offers a new set of shares to investors, and in doing so also becomes a publicly listed company on the stock exchange.
+This means that existing shareholders and interested parties can buy and sell their shares relatively easily, for a market-determined share price.
 But not all private companies want to go public, so what are the other options?

 - Share Buyback: A company might back itself to such an extent that it wants a greater degree of exposure to its own growth.
 In this scenario, management would facilitate an offer to purchase shares from existing shareholders at a determined price level.
 This provides investors that choose to take the deal an opportunity to exit their investment.

 - Dividends: Distributions of company profits aren’t only limited to publicly listed companies.
 If a private company is profitable it may elect to return a proportion of these profits to its shareholders on a regular basis.
 Shareholders still maintain their holding of the company and receive dividend payments reflecting their share of company profit.
 Generally this happens later in a company’s lifecycle where it no longer needs to reinvest all profits into growth.

 - Private Secondary Market: The ASX is an example of a public secondary market where existing shares can be traded between buyers and sellers.
 Private secondary markets allow private company shareholders to exchange shares between one another should they elect to exit their investment, or desire to increase their holding.